May 23, 2013

 Using hyperlinks

-You may links to other website pages as long as they can be used as reference for readers.
+You may links to other website pages as long as they can be used as a reference for readers.
 It’s advised that they are not more than 1 link per 300 words.
 If you want to link to your own or company website, you can place it in your author profile.
 Read the appreciation below.

 Use images